Popular Stories

 Summer outdoor living can be torture if you keep getting bitten by mosquitoes.

-Why you get bitten by mosquitoes
+Why do you get bitten by mosquitoes?

 Mozzies pick on people with a high metabolic rate and who emit more carbon dioxide – those who are pregnant, working out, or drinking alcohol.
 They also seem to be attracted to dark clothing.